Karen McAulay

 Karen combines three roles as librarian, musicologist & educationalist.

 MUSICOLOGIST.
 Karen's PhD is in Music, from the University of Glasgow (2009).
+Since 2012, she has been partially seconded to Research & Knowledge Exchange at RCS.
 Her book, Our Ancient National Airs: Scottish Song Collecting from the Enlightenment to the Romantic Era, was published by Ashgate (2013).
-She has contributed chapters to Understanding Scotland Musically (2018). and Music by Subscription (2022), both Routledge.
+She has contributed chapters to Understanding Scotland Musically (2018). and Music by Subscription (2022), both Routledge, and has two further commissioned chapters in the press.
+She has recently completed her second Routledge monograph, this time with a working title of A Social History of Amateur Music-Making and Scottish National Identity: Scotland’s Printed Music, 1880-1951.
+Anticipated publication date will be in 2024, subject to the revision/editing process.

-From October 2012-15, she was seconded as part-time postdoctoral researcher to the Bass Culture project looking at accompaniments in Scottish fiddle music, an AHRC-funded project spearheaded by Glasgow University.
-Between October 2015-April 2016, Karen was awarded an Athenaeum Award by the Royal Conservatoire of Scotland, enabling her to commence part-time research into the Stationers’ Hall music collection at the University of St Andrews, and her research role has since been extended.
+October 2015-April 2016, An Athenaeum Award by the Royal Conservatoire of Scotland, enabled Karen to commence part-time research into the Stationers’ Hall music collection at the University of St Andrews.

 Karen has co-organised Musica Scotica conferences; has reviewed books in a variety of periodicals including Times Higher Education's 'What are you Reading?' column; and is a keen advocate of networking in connection with research and career opportunities.